-The Public health curriculum provides a broad base of knowledge and skills to prepare students to enter the public health workforce or a graduate program in health education, health promotion, or other healthcare-related fields.
-The program partners with Virginia Community Colleges to accept a wide range of transfer credits for students wishing to continue their education.
+Public health promotes and protects the health of people and the communities where they live, learn, work, and play.
+The public health curriculum provides a broad base of knowledge and skills to prepare students to enter the public health workforce or a graduate program in public health, health education, health promotion, or other health-related fields.
+The program partners with Virginia Community Colleges and offers an online, transfer-friendly “2+2” plan of study.

-Students will receive training and required coursework to be able to take the Certified Health Education Specialist (CHES) examination upon graduation.
+Students will be eligible to take the Certified Health Education Specialist (CHES) examination upon graduation.

 For more detailed program information and requirements, visit our Academic Catalog.